-What is the advantage to buying an out-of-state rental property that is not turn-key?
+What is the advantage to buying an out-of-state rental property that is not a turn-key property?

 One of the most important factors when investing in real estate is buying properties below market value.
-If you can buy a home 20% below market value, you have built-in equity and it is much easier to cash flow.
-One of the disadvantages of investing in turn-key properties is they are have already been purchased by investors and repaired.
+If you can buy a home 20 percent below market value, you have built-in equity and it is much easier to cash flow.
+One of the disadvantages of investing in turn-key properties, is they have already been purchased by investors and are repaired.
 The turn-key property has been rented, the property repaired and property management is in place.
 These features are great, but also come at a price.
 These properties are not going to be priced well below market value.

 How to buy an out-of-state rental property